DefinetlyNotAI/AlgoPy/ReadMe.md

 ## Usage

 Here's a brief overview of how to use some of the main features of **AlgoPy**.
+Do note if an error occurs, it will be displayed in the console and return `False`, the error can be omitted from the console by setting `show_errors` to `False`.

 ### Table of Contents